Roller Derby Certification Program for Officials

 You can see our Frequently Asked Questions list here (check back, as new questions may be added in the future).

-Individuals who may have difficulty paying the LMS fee can request a stipend by submitting this form.
+Individuals who may have difficulty paying the LMS fee (which is only required to take the Certification Tests) can request the Bettie Mercury Officiating Scholarship by submitting this form.

 Officials may pursue Skating and Non-Skating Official certification concurrently, and are not required to pay a second fee.
 Any course that is required for both tracks (such as “Rules” and “Risk Management”) only needs to be completed once.
 All positional classes and tests will need to be passed, and all game and peer review requirements met separately for each type of certification.